Lacrymology/states/dovecot/doc/pillar.rst

 dovecot:ssl
 ~~~~~~~~~~~

-Name of the SSL key used for IMAPS, POP3S.
+Name of the :doc:`/ssl/doc/index` key used for IMAPS and/or POP3S.

 Default: ``False``.

 ldap:ssl
 ~~~~~~~~

-Name of the SSL key used for LDAPS.
+Name of the :doc:`/ssl/doc/index` key used for LDAPS.

 Default: ``False``.